NabilaKhan/RNA-NRD/README.md

 # RNA-NRD

 ## RNA-NRD: a Non-redundant RNA Structural Dataset for Benchmarking and Functional Analys
-RNA-NRD is a non-redundant dataset for RNA 3D structures.The significance of RNA functions and their role in evolution and disease control have remarkably increased the research scope in the field of RNA science.
-Though the availability of RNA structure data in PBD has been growing tremendously, maintaining their quality and integrity has become the greater challenge.
-Since the data available in PDB are results of different independent research, they might contain redundancy. the possibility of having redundant structure is very high.
-As a result, there remains a possibility of data bias for both protein and RNA chains.
-Quite a few studies have been conducted to remove the redundancy of protein structures by introducing high-quality representatives.
-However, the amount of research done to remove the redundancy of RNA structures is still very low.
-To remove RNA chain redundancy in PDB, we have introduced RNA-NRD, a non-redundant dataset of RNA chains based on sequential and 3D structural similarity.
-We compared RNA-NRD with the existing non-redundant dataset RS-RNA and showed that it has better-formed clusters of redundant RNA chains with lower average RMSD and higher average PSI, thus improving the overall quality of the dataset.

 ### Install Instructions
 RNA-NRD source code is implemented using Python 3.8.10 and can be executed in 64-bit Linux Machine.
 It uses the tool STAR3D for 3D structure alignment which is provided here.
 STAR3D is implemented by using java 1.7 and requires JRE to run.

 #### Install JRE:
 ```
 Debian/Ubuntu: apt install default-jre
 Fedora/CentOS: dnf install default-jre
 ```
 #### Install python3:
 ```
 Debian/Ubuntu: apt install python3.8
 Fedora/CentOS: dnf install python3.8
 ```
 #### Install pip3:
 ```
 Debian/Ubuntu: apt install python3-pip
 Fedora/CentOS: dnf install python3-pip
 ```
 #### Install required Python libraries:
 It is required to install several python libraries to run RNA-NRD pipeline.
 These libraries are included in the [requirements.txt](requirements.txt) file.
 To install all required python libraries, please navigate to the RNA-NRD home directory in the terminal and execute the following command.